Resource Bundle

 With Java 8, the library uses a similar logic as what became standard with Java 9.
 It tries to load

-in case of errors.
+the properties as UTF-8 and fallbacks to ISO-8859-1 in case of errors.
 With Java 9+, the JDK

 code is directly used.